csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

+## TODO
+- [] Testing recipe (should this go here?)

 # Testing

+Forge supports three different testing constructs:
+- `example`
+- `assert`
-Forge supports testing in two different ways: `example`s and `test expect` blocks.
-Both will be solved without opening the visualizer, which makes them well-suited for building test suites for your Forge models.
+-  `test expect` blocks.

+If tests pass, they do not open the visualizer, making them well-suited for building test suites for your Forge models.

 ### Examples